-COMBUST AIR DAMPER TYPE LINKED/ COMMON LINKED/COMMON INDEPENDENT The LINKED/COMMON setting allows one common damper to be used and controlled by the Master Boiler.
-All Member boilers must have their damper prove inputs wired as per Figure 58, Common system damper wiring.
-If using the Failsafe Boiler option on a member boiler, it must be able to open the common damper.
-Also see Section: Optional Features: Auxiliary Function Options Preferred method INDEPENDENT: Individual dampers are controlled by their respective boiler.
+DAMPER TYPE LINKED/COMMON INDEPENDENT The LINKED/COMMON setting allows one common damper to be used and controlled by the Master Boiler.
+All Member boilers must have their damper prove inputs wired as per Figure 49, Common system damper wiring, page 69.
+Also see Section: Optional Features: Auxiliary Function Options INDEPENDENT: Individual dampers are in controlled by their respective boiler.
 IN USE?
-YES YES/NO If set to YES, then OUTPUT RELAY K5 can be used to control a combustion air damper.
+YES If set to YES, then OUTPUT RELAY K5 can be used to control a combustion air damper.
 The Master can control a common system damper or an individual damper.
 Members control their respective damper independent of the Master.
 Relay K5 is used to enable the combustion air damper.
-See Figure 58, Common system damper wiring, page 96.
+See Figure 49, Common system damper wiring, page 69.
 Needs to Prove the damper is open.
-INPUT: J12B.7 DAMPER The damper prove input is dedicated to the connection at J12B terminals 7 and 8.
+INPUT: J12B.7 DAMPER The damper prove input is dedicated to connect at J12B terminals 7 and 8.
 If using a common damper refer to the common damper wiring diagram.
-PROOF TIME 2:00 0 - 4 Minutes This is the proving time in minutes for the combustion air damper prove switch.
+PROOF TIME 2:00 (0 - 4min) This is the proving time in minutes for the combustion air damper prove switch.
 It is sensed at J12B Pin 7.
 If the damper faults, a retry will occur every 10 minutes in attempt to open the damper.
+When using J12B in a common damper configuration, wiring is done beginning with the Master boiler.
+J12B Pins 7,8 are connected to the prove switch of the combustion damper.
+Pin 8 is supplying 24 VAC and pin 7 is the sense input.
+A second wire is connected to J12B pin 7 of the Master and the other end connected to the first member boilers J12B pin 7.
+If another member boiler is present, connect another wire to the J12B Pin 7 terminal of the first member and the other end to the second member boiler J12B pin 7.
+Continue this method for each additional boiler.